If you’re planning to start collecting Social Security soon, you may now have to wait a bit longer to reach full retirement age (FRA).

 Here’s a chart from the Social Security Administration that lays it all out:

 This slow increase in the full retirement age presents a challenge now that Americans are living longer and saving less.

 Sadly, more than 56% of us have less than $1,000 saved, and half of us live paycheck to paycheck.

-How can I beef up future benefits checks before I start collecting Social Security?
+How to boost benefits checks before collecting Social Security

 If you have some time left before you start claiming your Social Security benefits, consider the following: